MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/ms-visual-studio-not-installed.md

 When you try to install a Microsoft Visual Studio Professional update or development tool, you receive the following error message:

-"Microsoft Visual Studio Professional is required, but it is not installed on this computer.
-Please install it and retry.”
+> Microsoft Visual Studio Professional is required, but it is not installed on this computer.
+Please install it and retry.

 ## Resolution